Winchcombe Hotels Bed and Breakfast (B&B) Cottages and Inns

-Accomodation Choose from three different bedrooms to stay in, depending on your requirements.
+Choose from three different bedrooms to stay in, depending on your requirements.
 The Green room boasts two single beds, with ensuite shower facilities.
 The Yellow room can accomodate families thanks to the large double and single beds, with ensuite showering and bathing facilities.
-Finally the Blue room contains a large double bed, with ensuite bathroom boasting a jacuzzi.
-For more information on these rooms, click on the icons below.
+Finally the Blue room contains a large double bed, ensuite bathroom with bath.
+For more information on these rooms, click on the links below.

 Mrs Margaret Green, Wood Stanway Farmhouse, Wood Stanway Nr.
 Didbrook Winchcombe, Cheltenham Glos GL54 5PG

 2 rooms - 1 en suite - 1 with private bathroom · Guest lounge with Sky TV and open fire on dull days · Tea and coffee making · Telephone available · Hairdryers

 Charming double-fronted Cotswold stone house with attractive gardens